 CSO Insights, a research company specializes in sales research, has the definition which is widely recognized and accepted in the sales enablement field:

 “A strategic, cross-functional discipline designed to increase sales results and productivity by providing integrated content, training, and coaching services for salespeople and frontline sales managers along the entire customer’s journey, powered by technology.”

-This definition centers on providing essential technology-based training, onboarding and coaching and map that your customers’ journeys.
+This definition centers on providing essential technology-based training, onboarding, and coaching, and map that your customers’ journeys.

 “sales enablement is the concept of extending a prospect-centric mindset to all departments within an organization.”

-In their book, they shared a reality that I could relate: “The sales enablement position in most cases is like the ‘Special Projects’ role in large organizations, and often it devolves into ‘Director of Broken Things’ – without influence, without budget, without accountability, and without charter.”
+In their book, they shared a reality that I could relate: “The sales enablement position in most cases is like the ‘Special Projects’ role in large organizations, and often it devolves into ‘Director of Broken Things’ – without influence, without a budget, without accountability, and without a charter.”
 “Sales enablement isn’t a position; it’s an ecosystem.”
 An ecosystem that is “crosses all functional and hierarchical boundaries.”
-Although their book mostly covered training, onboarding, coaching, content and prospecting which is similar to CSO Insights’ definition, they stress sales enablement is everyone’s job.
+Although their book mostly covered training, onboarding, coaching, content, and prospecting which is similar to CSO Insights’ definition, they stress sales enablement is everyone’s job.

 “[Sales enablement] consists of sales professionals who are not customer facing and are engaged in an ongoing process of recruiting, selecting, hiring, onboarding, developing, equipping, motivating and rewarding the sales force and sales management to achieve business results.”